-Currently any UK resident individual, trustee or personal representative disposing of residential property is required to declare the disposal on a Self-Assessment Tax Return within nine months following the end of the year in which the property is disposed of.
+Previously any UK resident individual, trustee or personal representative disposing of residential property was required to declare the disposal on a Self-Assessment Tax Return within nine months following the end of the year in which the property is disposed of.

-Any Capital Gains Tax (CGT) due will also be payable by 31 January following the end of the year in which the disposal took place.
+Any Capital Gains Tax (CGT) due would also be payable by 31 January following the end of the year in which the disposal took place.

-Those not within the Self-Assessment system can report and pay CGT using the ‘Real Time’ CGT service but must do so by 31 December following the end of the tax year in which the disposal takes place.
+Those not within the Self-Assessment system could report and pay CGT using the ‘Real Time’ CGT service but must have done so by 31 December following the end of the tax year in which the disposal takes place.

 The new rule

 From 6 April 2020, in a move to bring UK residents in line with non-UK residents (and to collect tax much sooner), the disposal of residential property will need to be reported to HM Revenue and Customs within 30 days of sale.
 Gains realised on the disposal of property that has been both residential and non-residential are to be apportioned.
 For the purpose of the start of the 30-day window, the date of sale is the date of completion and not the exchange of contracts, which is usually used for CGT purposes and will remain the date of sale for CGT calculation purposes.
 The payment of any CGT due will also need to be made within the 30-day window.